webinstall/webi-installers/caddy/README.md

   }
   ```

-- "Imports" and "Snippets" are the templates that look like:
+- "Imports" and "Snippets" are the macro templates that look like:

   ```Caddyfile
   # (template-name)